sefann/anike-web/README.md

 ### Content

-- Update personal information in the About page
-- Add your portfolio projects in the Portfolio page
+All company information is centralized in `src/data/company-info.ts`:
+- Contact details (email, phone, WhatsApp)
+- Social media links (LinkedIn, Instagram, TikTok, Twitter)
+- Services offered
-- Customize services and pricing in the Services page
+- Certifications and training
-- Update contact information in the Contact page
+- Company philosophy and values

+To update:
+1. Edit `src/data/company-info.ts` with your information
+2. The changes will automatically reflect across the entire website

 ### Images

-- Replace placeholder images with your actual project images
+- Replace placeholder images in the portfolio and featured work sections
-- Add your profile photo to the About page
+- Add real project images to the Portfolio page
-- Update social media links in the Footer and Contact page
+- Add profile/team photos to the About page
+- All images should be optimized for web (compressed, proper format)

 ## Project Structure